Location-aware Single Image Reflection Removal: Training Loss

 \section{Training Loss}

-In this section, we describe the five loss functions used in the training of our network.
-For clarity, we denote the ground-truth transmission and reflection layers by $\mathbf{T}, \mathbf{R}$ respectively, and the predicted transmission and reflection layers at iteration $i$ as $\mathbf{\hat{T}_i}, \mathbf{\hat{R}}_i$ respectively.
+In this section, we describe the four loss functions used in the training of our network.
+For clarity, we denote the ground-truth transmission and reflection layers by $\mathbf{T}, \mathbf{R}$, the predicted transmission and reflection layers at iteration $i$ as $\mathbf{\hat{T}_i}, \mathbf{\hat{R}}_i$ respectively, \dz{and inverse gamma correction as a function $g_{inv}$}.
 The iterations number used in our recurrent network is denoted by $N$.

+\textbf{Composition Loss.}\quad The composition loss is proposed to guide the training of RDM for predicting $\mathbf{\hat{C}}_i$ and supervise $\mathbf{\hat{T}}_i$, $\mathbf{\hat{R}}_i$ at each iteration using training images synthesized by the following linear alpha blending model in~\cite{zhang2018single}: { \abovedisplayskip{5pt} \belowdisplayskip{5pt}